cs399f24/eventsManager/README.md

    nano index.hmtl
    ```
    Use the down arrow key to scroll down to where it says const server.
 Delete everything
-   in the paraphrases after the http:// and paste the ec2EventsManager Public IPv4 address.
+   in the paraphrases after the http:// and the last /.
+Paste the ec2EventsManager Public IPv4 address.
 Select
    control+x to exit and then click y to save.
 Click enter to fully exit text editor.